Please Note: Shipping delays may occur with enhanced safety protocols due to COVID-19.

 Fine Art Prints ship in 1-2 business days

 Please note: Delivery time depends on the shipping method that you chose during checkout.
-Standard shipping takes an average of 7-10 business days within North America.
+Standard shipping takes an average of 3-10 business days within Canada and 7-10 business days to the U.S.

 Do you offer free shipping?

-If you have a specific shipping need or request, such as overnight delivery, please let us know.
+If you have a specific shipping need or request, such as overnight delivery, please let me know and I can provide an estimate from FedEx.

 Will I have to pay any additional fees, duties or taxes?